department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### K

+Korean Demilitarized Zone (DMZ): Capitalize, per AP Style.
+Use acronymn in subsequent references on the same page.

 ### L

 lewisite: Define on first mention in body copy as "a natural compound that contains the poison arsenic."
 Include definition in another sentence, as a parenthetical, or set off with commas.